Florence Cane

-Florence Cane (September 28, 1882 – 1952) was a notable American art educator whose ideas influenced the field of art therapy.
+Florence Cane (September 28, 1882 – 1952) was an American art educator whose ideas influenced the field of art therapy.

 Personal life

 Florence was born in 1882 to Max and Theresa Naumberg in 1882 in New York City.
 She was the second oldest of four children, and was described as having an outgoing and lively disposition.
 Her sister Margaret Naumburg was a pioneer of American art therapy.
-Growing up, Cane was exposed to bad art instruction, which inspired her to become an art teacher.
+Growing up, Cane was exposed to poor art instruction, which inspired her to become an art teacher.

 Florence married Melville Cane and had twin daughters Katherine and Mary.
 Cane experienced discrimination, which led her to join women's rights groups.
 Her husband was supportive of her intellectual and social reform interests.

 She died in 1952 at the age of 70.

 Professional background

-Florence and her sister Margaret were both deeply impressed by psychoanalytic ideas, and pursued Jungian analysis with Beatrice Hinkle around 1910.
+Florence and her sister Margaret were both inspired by psychoanalytic ideas, and pursued Jungian analysis with Beatrice Hinkle around 1910.
 This shaped Cane's teaching, encouraging her to look beyond mere technique to one's own emotions as a source of creativity.
 She was also a follower of Gurdjieff, who regarded "dance, music, movement, innovative group work and writing" as modes of expression and self-awareness.
 Not least, she was influenced by Eastern philosophical traditions, which informed her understanding of the connection between mind and body in the art-making process.

 Margaret Naumburg established The Children's School, now known as Walden School, in 1914.
 Naumburg invited Cane to teach at Walden, an experimental, progressive project, around 1920.
 It is said that Naumburg offered her the position after Cane complained about how art was taught at the school.
 Cane believed, "youth deserves teachers with psychological understanding, artistic ability, and simple, direct methods of supplying techniques," and "creativity and individuality were being crushed."
 Cane chose to move away from the skill teaching method typically used in schools and instead used an integrated approach.
 While Cane taught at The Children's School, she continued to teach privately at her home.
 After leaving The Children's School, Cane spoke at teaching seminars and began her own school at Rockefeller Center.
 In 1936, Cane became the director of art at the Counseling Center for Gifted Children of the School of Education at New York University, mainly working with intake portfolios for applicants.

 Florence Cane with her husband and two daughters.